 - Only 3% of programming for long term aftercare housing for survivors’ is located in upstate New York.

-- There are no residential programs for adult female survivors of sex trafficking located in Madison or Oneida Counties in upstate New York.
+- There are no residential programs for adult female survivors of sex trafficking located in Madison County.
+There are also no such programs in Oneida County, both in upstate New York.

 References